markdabe912/hybrid_cnn_vit/README.md

 This project implements a **modular deep learning system** for multi-label Chest X-ray disease classification using a **DenseNet121 + Vision Transformer (ViT)** hybrid architecture.

-The system is cleanly separated into **nine scripts**, each responsible for a different stage of the pipeline, ensuring clarity, maintainability, and scalability.
+The system is structured into **nine separate** scripts, each dedicated to a distinct stage of the workflow—including data loading and combination, preprocessing, model definition, training, evaluation, visualization, and features generation.
+This modular pipeline ensures clean organization, maintainability, and scalability, making it well-suited for experimentation and future extension.

+In developing this system, portions of the implementation were adapted from the “Reproducing and Improving CheXNet” repository.
+The original work by dstrick17 is provided under the MIT License, and the relevant components have been incorporated responsibly and with attribution.

 ---